Desiderius (bishop of Csanád): Bishop

 In 1219, Desiderius accused the Benedictine abbey of Ittebő (today Novi Itebej, Serbia) of coin counterfeiting before the Roman Curia.
 Previously, Andrew II sold and mortgaged royal estates – including the abbey's benefits – to finance his campaign to the Holy Land, which became part of the wider Fifth Crusade.
 The monks have escaped from the prosecution.
 Desiderius reported the news to Pope Honorius and King Andrew and seized the land of the abbey for his diocese, simultaneously.
 Following that Desiderius established a provostry in the place of the abbey and donated the surrounding villages – Csene, Papd (today parts of the commune of Cenei in Romania) and Ivánkahida – to its secular chapter.
 Pope Honorius recognized the establishment in 1221.
 Its first provost Michael is mentioned by contemporary records in 1223 and 1239.
 The provostry was presumably destroyed during the first Mongol invasion.
 In the same year (1221), Desiderius had conflict of jurisdiction with Archbishop John of Esztergom over the collection of tithe after the coinage in the Diocese of Csanád.
 Honorius ruled in favor of John.
-Since 1221, Desiderius was mentioned in the third place among the Hungarian prelates in the royal charters, preceding only by the two archbishops.
+Since 1221, Desiderius was mentioned in the third place among the Hungarian prelates in the royal charters (including the Golden Bull), preceding only by the two archbishops.
 Desiderius was granted the right to mint royal coins by 1221.
 He established the episcopal mintage plausibly in Szeged.
+Desiderius was among those prelates, who complained to Pope Honorius that the young Béla separated from his wife in the first half of 1222 upon his father's demand.

 Thomas of Esztergom died around November 1224, after less than a year of episcopate.
 The chapter could not agree unanimously about the new archbishop.
 Two rival factions emerged in the following months: a part of the canons nominated Desiderius, while other members of the college supported James of Nyitra (or Nitra).
 Pope Honorius refused to recognize both elections.
 He referred those contradicted the canonical rules of procedure, thus he called for holding new elections, unless himself will appoint an archbishop to administer the province.
 In the second round, some canons continued to support Desiderius, while other emerging faction nominated archdeacon Thomas.
 Honorius again annulled the results and ordered four canons as envoys to Rome to represent their chapter by 6 January 1226.
 However there they failed to agree on a candidate acceptable to everyone, thus Honorius appointed Robert, Bishop of Veszprém as archbishop on 13 March 1226.
-Desiderius died in late 1228.
+Upon Desiderius' request, Pope Honorius contributed to increasing the income of the canons of his diocese in November 1226.
+Desiderius died in late 1228, however, it is possible that he was still alive in early 1229, when Pope Gregory IX asked the opinions of two bishops – the suffragans of Transylvania (Raynald of Belleville) and Csanád who are not called by name – about the establishment of the Diocese of Syrmia.